Optimal sampling for least-squares approximation: Conclusions and outlook

-Finally, it is worth noting that Christoffel sampling, in any of its guises, is not a panacea.
-Depending on the problem or target function, there may be little or no benefit over standard Monte Carlo sampling.
-This is relevant in various applications, as Monte Carlo samples are often commonly encountered in practice \cite{adcock2023monte}.
+Finally, we remark that Christoffel sampling, in any of its guises, is not a panacea.
+Depending on the problem, there may be little or no benefit over standard Monte Carlo sampling.
+This is relevant in various applications, as Monte Carlo samples are commonly encountered in practice \cite{adcock2023monte}.
 It leads to another interesting line of research, which is understanding function classes where Monte Carlo sampling is near-optimal.
 One such case is holomorphic function approximation in high dimensions.
-In a series of works \cite{adcock2023monte,adcock2024optimal,adcock2023optimal}, it has been shown that Monte Carlo sampling is near-optimal information for classes of infinite-dimensional holomorphic functions arising in parametric DE problems.
-In particular, Monte Carlo sampling yields error bounds that are within a polylogarithmic factor of the \textit{adaptive $m$-width} for such classes.
-For other work in this direction involving functions Sobolev spaces, see \cite{krieg2024random}.
+In a series of works \cite{adcock2023monte,adcock2024optimal,adcock2025optimal}, it has been shown that Monte Carlo sampling is near-optimal information for classes of infinite-dimensional holomorphic functions arising in parametric DE problems.
+For another line of work in this direction involving Sobolev spaces, see \cite{krieg2024random,krieg2022recovery,krieg2025function}.